grafana/scenes/docusaurus/docs/getting-started.md

 ### 1. Create a scene

-Create your first Scene using the snippet below.
+Create your first scene using the snippet below.
 The following code will create a scene that contains a Grafana Text panel within a flex layout:

 ```ts
 // helloWorldScene.ts